UWC2-APIDOC/to-do-service-au24/docs/tutorials/cj-new-user.md

 ## Before you start

-Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic.
+1. Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic.
 This will ensure your development system is running correctly!
+2. Start your local service if it isn't already running by using the following command:
+    ```shell
+    cd <your-github-workspace>/to-do-service/api
+    json-server -w to-do-db-source.json
+    ```

 ## Let's get started